-Located in Kentucky's Bluegrass region, Lexington was ranked in 2012 as the 25th Best City in America to live in (Businessweek).
-It was also recently declared the 7th "brainiest" U.S. cities based on the percentage of citizens holding college degrees – coming in just behind San Diego and ahead of Denver.
+Located in Kentucky's Bluegrass region, Lexington was ranked in 2013 as the 27th Best City in America (Businessweek).
+It was also recently declared the 7th "brainiest" US cities based on the percentage of citizens holding college degrees – coming in just behind San Diego and ahead of Denver.
 Finally, Lexington was singled out in 2011 as the 4th best city in the United States for Businesses and Careers (Forbes).

 With a city population of 300,000 people (about 600,000 in the metropolitan area), Lexington supports myriad cultural attractions, including an opera, two ballet companies, Broadway theater productions, a philharmonic orchestra, and countless art galleries.
 The city is alive with talented bluegrass, country, jazz, blues, and rock musicians.
 Sports fans are blessed with extensive University of Kentucky offerings – Wildcat basketball, the most winning college team in history, and football; local fare, like the Lexington Legends minor league baseball team or ROCK (Rollergirls of Central Kentucky) roller derby; and for Major League Football and Baseball the nearby Cincinnati Bengals and Reds.